EchoMAV/docs/docs/compile_l4t.md

 sudo tools/l4t_create_default_user.sh -u {USERNAME} -p {PASSWORD} -n {HOSTNAME} --accept-license
 ```

-### Get the EchoPilot .dtb and extlinux.conf files
+### Get the EchoPilot board support files

-The files you will need to replace include the device tree binary (.dtb) and extlinux.conf files.
+The files you will need to replace include the device tree binary (.dtb) files.
 These files can be obtained from the repository [https://github.com/EchoMAV/echopilot_ai_bsp](https://github.com/EchoMAV/echopilot_ai_bsp).
 Use the steps below to clone and install these files:

 Clone the files:
 ```